tendermint/tendermint/docs/architecture/adr-067-mempool-refactor.md

   Tx<sub>1</sub> ➝ Tx<sub>2</sub>.
 These types of situations should be rare as most transactions are not causally ordered and can be circumvented by simply trying again at a later point in time or by ensuring the "child" priority is lower than the "parent" priority.
+In other words, if parents always have priories that are higher than their children, then the new mempool design will maintain causal ordering.

 ### Neutral